From Licenses to Leverage: Running M365 as a Platform for Financial Institutions

 Today, work happens everywhere.
 The "office" is a coffee shop, an airport, or a kitchen table.
 The new perimeter is Identity.

-Microsoft 365 uses Entra ID (formerly Azure Active Directory) to handle this.
+Microsoft 365 uses Microsoft Entra ID (formerly Azure Active Directory) to handle this.
 It acts as the bouncer for your business platform.
 It doesn't matter where the user is; it matters who they are.

 Running M365 as a platform means configuring this infrastructure correctly.
 It means setting up Single Sign-On (SSO) so your employees use one secure set of credentials to access everything, from Outlook to Salesforce.
 It means enabling Conditional Access, which checks not just the password, but the context of the login.
 Is this user logging in from a known device?
-Is it an impossible travel scenario (logging in from New York and Tokyo within an hour)?
+Is it an impossible-travel scenario (logging in from New York and Tokyo within an hour)?

 If you treat M365 as a subscription, you leave these settings on the default.
 If you run it as a platform, you configure it to create a Zero Trust environment.
+For a step-by-step look at what those configured controls should look like on your tenant, see our Financial Compliance Made Simple: M365 Self-Audit Guide.

 The Licensing Labyrinth: Paying for What You Actually Need